-As a researcher, I study how our brain’s wiring shapes our thoughts and feelings, with a special interest in the mind-body connection.
+As a researcher, I study how our brain’s wiring shapes our thoughts and feelings, with special interests in the mind-body connection and neurodiversity.
 I believe that to truly understand mental processes, we need to consider the person as a whole, including their body and social context, rather than only focusing on detached cognitive processes.
-Using the holistic biopsychosocial model, I draw on insights from neuroscience and psychology to understand neurological conditions and develop new therapies for people whose brains work differently.
+Using the holistic biopsychosocial model, I draw on insights from neuroscience to support people whose brains work differently.

-Below is a list of my main scientific works (out of 28 articles), with a plain language explanation of what and why we did.
+Below is a list of my main scientific publication (out of 28 articles), with a plain language explanation of what and why we did.
 The full list can be found on Google Scholar.

 📖 Age-Related Changes of Interoceptive Brain Networks: Implications for Interoception and Alexithymia